Soybean Oil vs. Canola Oil: A Comprehensive Comparison

 Fat Composition

 Soybean Oil: Contains higher levels of polyunsaturated fats and saturated fats.
-Specifically, it has about 39% polyunsaturated fat and 16% saturated fat.
+Specifically, it has about 14.9 grams of saturated fat and 39% polyunsaturated fat.

-Canola Oil: Richer in monounsaturated fats, with around 64% of its fat content being monounsaturated, and only about 7% saturated fat.
-This makes canola oil a preferable option for those looking to reduce saturated fat intake (FoodStruct).
+Canola Oil: Rich in monounsaturated fats, it contains around 7.4 grams of saturated fat and 64% monounsaturated fat.
+This makes canola oil a favorable option for those looking to reduce saturated fat intake.

 Essential Fatty Acids

-Both oils are sources of essential fatty acids, including omega-3 and omega-6.
-However, canola oil has a higher proportion of omega-3 fatty acids, which are beneficial for heart health (Chromatography Today).
+Both oils are good sources of essential fatty acids, including omega-3 and omega-6.
+However, the balance of these fatty acids differs:

 Health Impacts